-Luckily, introductions for interviews aren’t all that complicated in Chinese.
-At least, not much more than they would be in English.
-So it won’t be hard for you to make a great first impression and set yourself apart from the rest of the candidates.
+Luckily, introductions for interviews aren’t all that complicated in Chinese, so it won’t be hard for you to make a great first impression and set yourself apart from the rest of the candidates.

 Why Should I Go for a Chinese-language Job?

 Having language skills and being bilingual can open a door to career opportunities you wouldn’t have otherwise.

 You might even be surprised at the diversity of jobs that require Chinese language skills.
 It isn’t all just teaching jobs abroad (although of course those are a great option).
 Everyone from analytical researchers to marketing specialists to even program managers could benefit from putting Mandarin skills on their resume.

 Of course, that means you’ll have more candidates to compete with—but the next section should help with that!

 6 Steps to Introduce Yourself in Chinese for Interviews

 If the situation arises where you’ve landed an interview (congrats!) and you’re going to be meeting up with a Chinese speaker or someone who wants a bit of live-action proof of your skills, we’ve got your back with this guide to killing that interview in Mandarin.